bessfernandez/hotcold/README.md

 - div#status color values any variation of red, blue, green respectively.
 - guess <b>must</b> be compaired with previous guess to get an accurate "hotter" or "colder"
 - guess equal to previous guess will return colder
-- reset button will remove previous guess, generate a new number, set div#status text to "..." and div#status background color to #333;
+- reset button will remove previous guess, generate a new number, set div#status text to "..." and div#status background color to #333 Without refreshing the page.
-- First guess should be compaired agains 25. (if guess is withing 25 digits of target return "hotter" if it is 25 digis away or farther return "colder")
+- First guess should be compaired against 25. (if guess is withing 25 digits of target return "hotter" if it is 25 digis away or farther return "colder")

 No worry about browser compatibility, only needs to run in chrome.